haplo-org/haplo-safe-view-templates/README.md

 Sometimes you need to refer to values which are outside the current view.
 Use an enclosing view block, for example, to access the 'x' value in the enclosing view, use `^{x}`.

+### Missing and wrongly typed values

+If a value is missing from the view, or is the wrong type (eg a String when an Array is expected), then nothing will be output.

+This is chosen because it is probably better to display the page with missing values than to show an error to the user.
+A developer mode will alert the developer to these problems, and logging for in production.

+Where missing values would have a security implication, the rendering will output something which is safe.
+For example, empty attributes are omitted from tags, and `<script>` tags with an empty `src` are omitted entirely.

 ### Attributes on Tags

 If your HTML tag is just formed of attributes with constant values (as literals) then your tag is written exactly as it would be in normal HTML files, and will be output exactly as is.